About the Journal

 Referees advise the editor, who is responsible for the final decision to accept or reject the article.

-ITEECS is a non-profit international scientific association of distinguished scholars engaged in engineering and science devoted to promoting researches and technologies in engineering and science field through digital technology.
+ITEECS is a non-profit international scientific association of distinguished scholars engaged in engineering and science devoted to promoting research and technologies in the engineering and science field through digital technology.
 It is a peer-reviewed international journal.
-This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in our journals, including the authors, the editors, the peer-reviewers and the publisher.
+This statement clarifies the ethical behaviour of all parties involved in the act of publishing an article in our journals, including the authors, the editors, the peer-reviewers and the publisher.
 This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

-Ethical Guideline for Journal Publication
+Ethical Guidelines for Journal Publication

 The publication of an article in a peer-reviewed ITEECS is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the authors, the journal editors, the peer reviewers, the publisher and the society.
 ITEECS takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
 In addition, the ITEECS and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.